instilled/skyport/README.md

 skyport
 =======

-Export a Skype chat or conversation history to a file.
+Export a Skype chat or conversation history.

+Invoke skyport.sh to get usage instructions.

+Licensed as GNU GPL v.3, see LICENSE file.